Aghori Mhori Mei: Promotion and release

-The album was released on August 2, 2024 through Martha's Music, and will be distributed digitally through streaming services and digital storefronts initially.
+The album was released on August 2, 2024, through Martha's Music, and will be distributed digitally through streaming services and digital storefronts initially.
 Physical copies of the album were released on November 22, 2024.
 An exclusive edition vinyl named Aghori Mhori Mei: Madame ZuZu's edition was released through frontman Billy Corgan's Chicago tea room Madame ZuZu's.
 Corgan announced that no singles would be released prior to the album's release, explaining that the band "had to give the knee many times to what is the first song and what is the first statement and let other people judge us by one moment in time.
 We felt the right way to hear this record was an intact body of work".

 Despite no singles being released before the albums release, "Sighommi" was released as the first single on August 2, 2024.
 It was promoted to alternative and rock format radio stations in the United States.
 The track was the number one most-added track to these formats in its first week of release.
+A second single, "Who Goes There" was released on November 27, 2024, and peaked at #41 on Billboard's Rock & Alternative Airplay charts.

 A double A-side 7" single featuring "Formosa" and "Our Lady of Sorrows" was released on November 22, 2024, free with the "Madame ZuZu's edition" of the album.

 In promotion for the album the band released a series of AI altered videos.
 The videos alter the English language version, with Billy Corgan promoting the album in various languages, including French, German and Japanese.

 An outtake from the album's sessions, "Chrome Jets", was released as a standalone single on September 12, 2025.